lealceldeiro/org.wcdevs.blog.core/README.md

 # org.wcdevs.blog.core

-Holds `org.wcdevs.blog.core`, the core application where all the back-end web-services live in.
+Holds `org.wcdevs.blog:core`, the core application where all the back-end web-services live in.

-- Root (parent) module: `org.wcdevs.blog.core:core`
+- Root (parent) module: `org.wcdevs.blog:core`
 - Submodules:
   * `common`: contains the common resources across the core application.
   * `persistence`: contains all resources holding the logic to communicate with the persistence layer.